-- 1. Establish and strengthen a viable dialogue, primarily at national and local levels. - 2.
-Draw together, maintain and improve the required knowledge base for the Dialogue.

-- 3. Create a platform for local-or basin-scale activities that enhance food and environmental security in order to enhance the exchange of experience and the development and identification of best practices. - 4.
+- 1. Establish a dialogue that will produce tangible solutions for the seemingly conflicting interests of water for food and environment, primarily at national and local levels. - 2.
+Draw together, maintain and improve the required knowledge base for the Dialogue. - Create a platform for local-or basin-scale activities that enhance food and environmental security in order to promote the exchange of experience and the development and identification of best practices. - 4.
 Raise awareness amongst the relevant actors and stakeholders.